-- To make sure that the lice is really gone, collect toys, stuffed animals, clothes etc. in tightly sealed garbage bags.
+- To make sure that the lice are really gone, collect toys, stuffed animals, clothes etc. in tightly sealed garbage bags.
 This smothers and kills the lice.
 You’ll probably also want to wash clothing and bedding in hot water.
 Collect anything you use such as cotton balls in tightly sealed bags and throw them away.
 You want to really make sure to get rid of the lice.
-Trust me, it’s not fun to go through all of the effort, only to have the problem pop up again because there were still some lice lingering around.
+Trust me, it’s not fun to go through all of the efforts, only to have the problem pop up again because there were still some lice lingering around.

 DIY Tea Tree Oil For Lice Recipe

 Lice are something that every schoolchild and parent dreads, as it is highly contagious and incredibly annoying.
 The problem with lice is that aside from being uncomfortable and quite the nuisance, it also feels like an invasion of privacy to have these pesky critters crawling all over you and your possessions.
 They come into your home uninvited, join you in bed, and set up shop in your closets, too.